Robert Gray (poet)

-Robert William Geoffrey Gray (23 February 1945 – 17 November 2025) was an Australian poet, freelance writer, and critic.
-He had been described as "an Imagist without a rival in the English-speaking world" and "one of the contemporary masters of poetry in English".
+Robert William Geoffrey Gray (23 February 1945 – 17 November 2025) was an Australian poet, freelance writer and critic.
+He was described as "an Imagist without a rival in the English-speaking world" and "one of the contemporary masters of poetry in English".

-Biography
+Life and career

 Gray was born in Port Macquarie, grew up in Coffs Harbour and was educated in a country town on the north coast of New South Wales.
 He trained there as a journalist, and then worked in Sydney after settling in the 1970s as an editor, advertising copywriter, reviewer and buyer for bookshops.
 His first book of poems, Creekwater Journal, was published in 1973.

-As a poet Gray was known as a very skilful imagist.
+As a poet, Gray was known as a very skilful imagist.
 He was most notable for his keen visual imagery and intensely observed landscapes.
 Les Murray said about Gray, "[he] has an eye, and the verbal felicity which must accompany such an eye.
 He can use an epithet and image to perfection and catch a whole world of sensory understanding in a word or a phrase."
 His wide reading in and experience of East Asian cultures and their varieties of Zen Buddhism is clear in many of the themes and forms he chose to work in, including, for example haiku-style free verse works, nature style poetry, as well as discursive and narrative style poems, such as "Diptych" (1984).
 Gray's essentially Australian response to nature was reinforced by what he saw as a commonsensical Eastern view of man as within nature rather than an agent removable from, and capable of controlling, nature.
 Martin Langford has written that Gray's poetry captures the Australian ambivalence towards their own landscapes.
 "No-one captures better that dual sense of our fascination with the physical world, and our dismay at its indifference."

 Gray was a writer-in-residence at Meiji University in Tokyo and at several schools and universities throughout Australia including Geelong College in 1982.
-From February–March 2012, Gray lectured at Campion College in New South Wales.
+From February–March 2012, Gray lectured at Campion College in Western Sydney.

 He won numerous awards including the Adelaide Arts Festival award and the New South Wales and Victorian Premiers' awards for poetry.
 In 1990 he received the Patrick White Award.